postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/simple-aspects.md

 # Creating simple aspects

 In <xref:using-metalama>, you learned how to utilize pre-built aspects in your project.
 This section introduces you to writing your first aspect.
 Initially, we will concentrate on simple tasks and features.
-Subsequent sections in this chapter will delve into more intricate details.
+Subsequent sections in this chapter will go into more intricate details.

 ## In this section